ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 The MoJ will bear the main impact of any compromise of the Confidentiality, Integrity and/or Availability of public services that are delivered or managed on its behalf.

 The ultimate decision on whether the IA risk of outsourcing is acceptable will therefore be made by the SIRO, as advised by the IAO and the MoJ Accreditor.
-HMG security policy [Ref, A] requires that the SIRO must personal approve all large-scale information-related outsourcing and offshoring decisions.
+[HMG security policy][hmgspf] requires that the SIRO must personal approve all large-scale information-related outsourcing and offshoring decisions.
 The SIRO is also required to approve the offshoring of personal data sets and, in some cases, submit plans for scrutiny by the Cabinet Office IA Delivery Group.
 The MoJ Accreditor, MoJ IA function and SIRO must be involved as soon as a potential offshoring proposal is identified, so that a decision on whether the proposal presents an acceptable level of information risk can be made at the earliest opportunity.
 This limits the likelihood of nugatory work by the project team.

-The requirement for early and ongoing engagement with the MoJ Accreditor and MoJ IA function is reinforced by HMG GPG6 [Ref, B]: *"The risk assessment and treatment plan must be reviewed by the Accreditor and presented to the SIRO at each stage of the procurement process."*
+The requirement for early and ongoing engagement with the MoJ Accreditor and MoJ IA function is reinforced by HMG GPG6 [CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010]: *"The risk assessment and treatment plan must be reviewed by the Accreditor and presented to the SIRO at each stage of the procurement process."*

 ### Risk Assessment